Kumar* is a doctoral student at the University of Delhi.

 One day, after we came back home from college, he talked his heart out to me.
 He said he felt overpowered by me and said he has lost his say in our relationship.
 He was also quite open about being questioned repeatedly for things that he wasn’t ready for and said he was losing his individuality because of me.

 I should have listened to him and changed my behaviour towards him but at that time, all I felt was frustration.
-I didn’t have the patience to wait for him to change or change myself, so I continued to make him fulfill the tasks that I believed were crucial.
+I didn’t have the patience to wait for him to change or change myself, so I continued to make him fulfil the tasks that I believed were crucial.
 To make things worse, I started breaking things once a while during our intense altercations and that scared him more.
 But, he wasn’t the only one who was getting damaged in the relationship.

 After our ‘honeymoon period’ was over, I was continuously subjugated to name callings and accusations.
 Sharad would often call me ‘retarded’, ‘asshole’, ‘selfish’ and other names during our altercations but apologised immediately, saying it was just a momentary outburst.
 I would feel emotionally drained for some time but as they say, time can heal all the wounds, I would soon be softened.

-The pattern continued for almost two and half years.
+The pattern continued for almost two and a half years.
 The worst was once when he got physically violent during one of our heated arguments.
 The memory is still fresh in my mind.
 He grabbed my neck and pushed my face on the wall and yelled at me.
 My whole perspective about our relationship took a nosedive after that incident though it took a long time before I came to understand abuse clearly.

 When the altercations continued, I was aware we needed some outside help but what triggered us to seek early intervention was when he suffered a mild stroke after one such nasty, violent outburst.
 Sharad was immediately put on medication by a physician.
 However, his wounds were not merely physical but I was aware he needed some psychological intervention.